Introduction & History

 The Gowanus Dredgers Canoe Club has been running canoeing and kayaking programs in the New York City Harbor since Spring of 1999.
 Originally Dredgers programs used Canoes in the Gowanus Canal, but over the years the Dredgers have formed Activity Committees to expand services throughout the New York City and New Jersey Harbor.

 All of the Dredgers Activity Committees (AC) throughout New York are focused on offering free human powered recreational boating.
-A variety of equipment, activities are currently offered by the various Activity Committees at different locations, but the common thread is that services are open to the general public and members of the 501c3, at no or minimal cost, and are fun.
+A variety of equipment, activities are currently offered by the various Activity Committees at different locations, but the common thread is that services are open to the general public and members of the 501c3, at no or minimal cost, and we guarantee participants have fun when they learn or contribute.

 Organization & Operational Structure

-This structure allows the Activity Committees to leverage organizational resources including but not limited to equipment, finances, grant funding, and insurance coverage, while operating in different geographic locations with local personnel dedicated to the particular Activity Committee.
-Some services offered by the Dredgers are run by a single Activity Committee; others involve collaboration between Activity Committees.
+This structure allows the Activity Committees to leverage organizational resources including but not limited to equipment, finances, grant funding, and insurance coverage, while operating in different geographic locations with local personnel devoted to the particular Activity Committee and aware or the challenges facing that portion of our harbor.
+Some services offered by the Dredgers are run by a single Activity Committee while others involve collaboration between Activity Committees.

 This organizational format allows each Activity Committee to offer their particular services fairly independently.
 Activity Committees are operated by a Chair, who may or may not serve as a Board Member to the 501c3.
 Each Activity Committee shall propose a candidate to be a Chair, the Board must approve the Chair.
 At its discretion the Board may also appoint a Chair of its own choosing.